AUTHOR SPOTLIGHT

 Frederick:

-That the perfect relationship isn’t something you find.
+That the perfect relationship isn’t something you discover fully formed.

 Choice by choice.